Combination Game: Queens Park FC, 1867–1882: Pioneers of the Modern Passing Game

-Queen’s Park were the first team to develop scientific play.
-The club must be regarded as a striking example of what good management can accomplish.

-Although the game of the late 1860s was rudimentary, the basis for the club's playing style, and the men who would make it happen, all date from this early period.
-From this era the passing game of Queen's Park would evolve from simplistic to systematic forms of combination which would be copied throughout Scotland and the UK.

 Regular practice and instruction, 1868 - 1872

 At a time when matches against other clubs were difficult to arrange, Queen's Park played internal matches dividing up its membership.
 As Richard Robinson in his early history of the club explains regular practice and instruction, key elements of the combination game, were already being undertaken.

 Mondays, Wednesdays and Saturdays were fixed upon as the nights for play…Whoever selected the teams on practising nights had the power to place their men on the field, or appoint substitutes, and the players shall be bound to adhere to their instructions.

 Robert Gardner (who captained and picked the Scotland team in the first official international match), as captain of the club, had a profound influence over tactics and team selections.
 In the match against Hamilton Gymnasium on 29 May 1869 he distributed cards to his team before the match showing each man where he must play.
 According to Robinson it was the regular practise games that enabled Queen's Park to develop their brand of combination football.

 The club... never neglected practice, and this practice was indulged in systematically.
 Sides were arranged— North v.
 South of Eglinton Toll, Reds v.
 Blues, Light v.
 Heavy Weights, President's Team v.
 J. Smith's Team (a series of six games), and Clerks v.
 The Field, etc. In these games the dribbling and passing, which raised the Scottish game to the level of a fine art, were developed.
 Dribbling was a characteristic of English play, and it was not until very much later that the Southerners came to see that the principles laid down in the Queen's Park method of transference of the ball, accompanied by strong backing up, were those which got the most out of a team.
 Combination was the chief characteristic of the Queen's Park play.